juju/docs/src/en/getting-started.md

     username in the top-left of the window.

 ## Using the command line client

+Using JAAS does not preclude the use of the traditional command line *client* for managing Juju.
+Anything you do in JAAS is transparent to the Juju client, and vice versa, providing the same (JAAS) controller is being used.
+We'll provide insight into this along with a crash course on client usage.

 Experienced Juju operators manage Juju from the command line client, and that includes the work done via JAAS.
 The client is obtained by installing Juju on